g-nie/scribd-dl/README.rst

     $ scribd-dl https://www.scribd.com/document/352366744 -p 10-16
     $ scribd-dl https://www.scribd.com/document/351688288 -p 20 --verbose

-you can embed scribd-dl like this:
+you can embed scribd-dl, using a context manager like this:

 .. code-block:: python